-In addition to the performance standards which are required of the bulk gasoline terminals, there are also National Emission Standards for Hazardous Air Pollutants (NESHAPs) promulgated in 40 CFR 63 subparts R and BBBBB.
+In addition to the performance standards which are required of the bulk gasoline terminals, there are also National Emission Standards for Hazardous Air Pollutants (NESHAPs) promulgated in 40 CFR 63 subparts R and BBBBBB.
 Subpart R applies to facilities which are deemed as major sources.
 This section outlines the standards for loading racks and alternative means of emission limitation.
-Subpart BBBBB applies to minor source gasoline distribution bulk terminals and outlines the national emission limitations and management practices including requiring monthly leak inspections and requiring submerged fill for all tanks with a capacity of 250+ gallons.
+Subpart BBBBBB applies to minor source gasoline distribution bulk terminals and outlines the national emission limitations and management practices including requiring monthly leak inspections and requiring submerged fill for all tanks with a capacity of 250+ gallons.

-The loading loss is the primary source of evaporative emissions from the loading of fuel tanks.
 These losses are the result of organic vapors within a tank which are displaced to the atmosphere as the tank is loaded with fuel.
 Calculation of these emissions requires the use of a saturation factor.
 The saturation factor refers to the ratio of the saturated value of the expelled vapor to the unsaturated value.
 These values vary based on the method of fuel loading.
 A tank that is filled with only one fuel, or fuels with similar characteristics, is said to be practicing "dedicated normal service."
 When loading vapors are returned back to the loading terminal after the fuel is unloaded to a storage tank, it is known as "dedicated vapor balance".
 Section 5.2 of AP-42 provides the saturation factors which are given in Table 16-1.